Karachi’s Machar Colony perennially suffers in silence, but One Health can help

 Described by the local politician as an unmanageable Katchi Basti (large shanty community), Machar Colony is a scatter of open sewers, garbage heaps and dilapidated hall-like buildings.

-As early as 3 AM, as Karachi sleeps, hundreds of women, young and old, and including adolescents, gather around the various waras.
+As early as 3 AM, while Karachi just begins to sleep, hundreds of women, young and old, and including adolescents, gather around the various waras.
 Soon after the doors open and they file in, the grind begins, and for hours on end they just do one thing: peel and gut the freshly caught shrimps to make them fit for export.
 Each cleaned shrimp is tossed into a bucket, which when filled, is replaced with an empty one.

 The race is to get as many buckets filled with the cleaned shrimps as possible; for each bucket of cleaned shrimps, they receive a humiliating sum of around Rs150 Pakistani rupees, or less than a US dollar (USD 0.60).
 The bucket in question roughly holds up to 10 kilograms of raw catch – or hundreds of crustaceans.